The Triad of Comfort™

 How can something so simple make such a vast difference?
 Concept Vivo was a light bulb moment when our Clo® Insulation development team came across a unique innovation that will change the insulation world.

 Vivo insulation comprises of a series of small apertures set within the insulation to enhance the breathability without decreasing the thermal performance.
 The holes are a unique size which are visible enough to notice a difference but too small to allow air to circulate thus trapping the air to maintain the insulation properties.
-A number of tests carried out have demonstrated that the Vivo concept increases the breathability of the insulation by over 30% which brings about a massive uplift in comfort when in use between breathable fabrics of a jacket or garment.
+A number of tests carried out have demonstrated that the Vivo concept increases the breathability of the insulation by up to 30% which brings about a massive uplift in comfort when in use between breathable fabrics of a jacket or garment.

 The small series of holes allow the free flow of moisture to escape through the insulation and away from the body heat, this not only increases the breathability but speeds the process up so the insulation is no longer the barrier to moisture escaping.
 The small holes also allow for a 4 way stretch within the insulation with a fast recovery action which allows the insulation to be combined with performance fabrics of your choice.